 The empirical reality that the labour market is characterised by continuous flows of workers through jobs, across employment states and in and out of the labour force is now well documented for many countries (OECD 1994).
-In this paper1 we concentrate on the flow of workers in and out of jobs as reflected in measurements of job creation and job destruction in the workplace (Davis and Haltiwanger 1990, 1992 and 1995, Davis et al 1996).
+In this paper1 we concentrate on the flow of workers in and out of jobs as reflected in measurements of job creation and job destruction in the workplace (Davis and Haltiwanger 1990, 1992 and 1999, Davis et al 1996).
 Descriptive empirical studies of job flows are rarer than those of worker flows, although there is a study of manufacturing in Australia using disaggregated industry sector data (Borland 1996) and a limited number of studies for other countries are available (Contini and Revelli 1992, and CEPR 1995).
-Some multivariate empirical analyses of job flows have also been carried out resulting in a limited number of stylised facts, for example, employment change is associated: asymmetrically with positive and negative firm-specific demand shocks; with firm size and age; with the extent of product market competition; and with different industry groups (Blanchflower and Burgess 1996, and Davis et al 1996).
+Some multivariate empirical analyses of job flows have also been carried out resulting in a limited number of stylised facts, for example, employment change is associated: with firm size and age; with the extent of product market competition; with different industry groups (Blanchflower and Burgess 1996, and Davis et al 1996); and with positive and negative firm-specific demand shocks (although the relative sizes and the cyclical properties of these flows are debatable, see Boeri 1996 and Foote 1997).

 Papers which attempt a theoretical explanation of gross job flows in the labour market are even fewer in number.
-Amongst the most important of these papers is the partial equilibrium approach of Caballero and Hammour (1994) and the general equilibrium explanations provided by Aghion and Howitt (1994), Mortensen and Pissarides (1995) and Caballero and Hammour (1996).
+Amongst the most important of these papers is the partial equilibrium approach of Caballero and Hammour (1994) and the general equilibrium explanations provided by Aghion and Howitt (1994), Mortensen and Pissarides (1997) and Caballero and Hammour (1996).
 These papers all rely on economic growth resulting in a process of creative destruction which generates reallocation in the labour market.

 A flexible theoretical model is needed to assess the relative importance of the above stylised facts in order to give them structural interpretations.
 A key feature of such a model is that it should allow the firm to control hiring of new workers and firing of existing workers separately.
 This will allow for the possibility of asymmetric behaviour when looking at the net change in employment.
 We employ the Caballero and Hammour (1994) model to form the core of our model structure.
-However, as we require a model capable of capturing a much wider range of structural characteristics than Caballero and Hammour (1994) consider, we extend it in a number of directions and discuss the empirical importance of each of these extensions.
+However, as we require a model capable of capturing a much wider range of structural characteristics than Caballero and Hammour (1994) consider, we modify it in a number of directions and discuss the empirical importance of each of these modifications.
 We can also consider the implied effects of the predicted job reallocation for average tenure levels in the workplace.

-1This paper is based on our paper 'Job reallocation: theory and workplace evidence.'
+1This paper is a revised and extended version of our paper 'Job reallocation: theory and workplace evidence.'
 Centre for Economic Performance Discussion Paper No. 360, July 1997.